One of the most common questions I’ve received during my time as an AMGA instructor is “how tight should climbing shoes be?”

-But climbers will have different shoes depending on the style of climbing and the amount of time climbing.
-Imagine cramming your piggies into your aggressive sport climbing shoes and then going for an all-day multipitch!
+But climbers will have different, fitting climbing shoes depending on the style of climbing and the amount of time climbing.
+Some multi pitch climbing routes are hundreds of feet long, that would mean you’re wearing your climbing shoes for hours.
+Wear a comfortable shoe for those long days.

 Keep it simple: if you’re going to be climbing all day wear some comfortable shoes!
-And if you want to climb that steep overhanging sport route, take your shoes off between burns.
+And if you want to climb that steep overhanging sport route, wear aggressive shoes and take them off in between attempts.

 Try stepping on a tiny dime edge with a loose shoe.
-It’s going to be near impossible to edge with a shoe flopping over your floppers.
-But a looser shoe can have some advantages when slab climbing.
+It’s going to be very tough to stand on that edge if your foot is sliding around the dead space in your shoe.